UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_9.md

 **Mark:** It's today.
 We're giving access to everyone today.
 I think we've smoothed out the majority of all the bugs.
 All the contracts are working as designed.
 One thing— not all of the NFTs are showing up.
 Our back-end scraper is still catching up.
 It has to scrape the entire blockchain over 6 to 7 years.
 There are a lot of NFTs; it's scraping the present and the past at the same time.

-Some of your older NFTs probably aren't showing up.
-Some of the newer ones are.
-We're trying to go in and load as many NFT collections as we can that we know people are interested in right away, so we can prioritize them in the queue.
+Older NFTs may not appear.
+Newer ones will.
+We're trying to go in to pre-load as many NFT collections as we can that we know people are interested in.We can prioritize them in the queue.
 We've already prioritized the top 230 all-time collections.
-So far, that's honestly what we have.
-But we feel we have a beta that is in good enough shape that everyone can start using it and start listings and buy NFTs there.
+We have a beta that is in good enough shape that everyone can start using it and start listing, buying NFTs there.
 We wanted to give early access to the people who joined this AMA today because we appreciate everyone who joins our AMAs.

-Chuba, I can't hear you.

-**Ryan:** I was saying on the data that if you see NFTs that you think should be in the top 200 and aren't showing up, let us know, and we'll try to deal with that as quickly as we can.
+**Ryan:** If you see NFTs that you think should be in the top 200 and aren't showing up, let us know, and we'll try to deal with that as quickly as we can.

 Then for other collections, we can have DAO Votes through snapshot to get it in very quickly.
 Otherwise, all new collections deployed will be going forward, and we'll still be scraping the chain going back.
 I know people want to get certain collections listed.

-I think going old snapshot is going to be the best way to do that.
+Good ol' snapshot is going to be the best way to do that.

 **Mark:** We didn't want to delay the scraper catching up because we don't know how long it would take.
-After all, there are new NFTs minted every day.
-It's very hard to determine many unknowns or how long it will take to get all of them.
-We didn't want to take that extra time because we know people are very interested in being able to use a decentralized alternative.
+There are new NFTs minted every day.
+It's hard to determine the many unknowns.
+We know people are very interested in a decentralized alternative.

-**Tyler:** It will eventually scrape all of them, though.
+**Tyler:** It will eventually scrape all of them, though. 👑

-**Mark:**  It'll get there.

-**Ryan:** We'll have every NFTs, 721, and 1155 scraped, but it will take time.
+**Ryan:** We'll have every NFT— 721, and 1155 scraped.
+It will take time.
 We have to process every single block in the blockchain.

-**Tyler:** At that point, it will be scraping faster than OpenSea.

-**Ryan:** Yeah.

-**Mark:** So that everyone knows how this process is going to work from now on, now that the Marketplace is out, we're going to be rigorously moving to get the rest of the features that we have written out.
-We have many different contracts that we have written, and the UI is done.
-It's just that we got to integrate all of these things.
-And we need to release it in steps.
+**Mark:** So that everyone knows how this process is going to work from now on, now that the Marketplace is out; We're going to be rigorously moving to get the rest of the features out.

+We have many different contracts, and the UI is done.
+We need to release it in steps.
 It's just easier to scale everything this way.
-We will know what's breaking versus just dropping everything at once if something breaks.
-But we do have more to drop.
-This is a bare-bones Marketplace; first, we are going to release all of these features within 1-2 months.
-Have a lot more features and a lot more types.
-You'll have bundles listings; you will be able to add floor bids.
-Genie, our Gem, will be integrating with us very soon.
-I think they're ready to go.
-We have other minting contracts and different; I don't want to drop too much alpha on some of these things that were dropping.
+If something breaks we can diagnose it.

+> This is a bare-bones Marketplace; ideally all features release in a few months.

+You'll have bundled listings, floor bids.
+Genie or Gem, will be integrating with us soon.
+We have unique minting contracts.

-We have some awesome, really cool custom minting contracts that people are going to be able to get creative with.
-So I'll leave it at that.
+I'll leave it at that.
 We are going to add anything that you see grayed out.
 We have more features that you don't even see in the UI right now.

-So there's a lot to look forward to.
-It's just that we need to release it in steps.
+There's a lot to look forward to. 👀

 ### **Question: Resistance**